PopStackHack/mVoterAndroid/README.md

 - **Minium Sdk version** : 21 (Android Lollipop)
 - **Target Sdk version** : 30 (Android 11)

+## Contributing

+You're welcomed to submit issues and pull requests as long as you adhere to Github community guideline.
+Any form of contribution is welcomed, from typo error to submitting a new feature.

-### Download
+## Download

 The app can be downloaded from [Play Store](https://play.google.com/store/apps/details?id=com.popstack.mvoter2015).
-If your phone doesn't have Play Store, you can also manually download the apk from our website.
+If your phone doesn't have Play Store, you can also manually download the apk from [our website](https://mvoterapp.com/).

 ## License